Skip to content

 Scrapy

-This tutorial uses the famous Python web scraping framework Scrapy.
+This tutorial uses the Python web scraping framework Scrapy.

 Step 1: Install the framework